fishrxyz/benzema/README.md

 ### Tests

-You can execute the tests by running the following command
+Tests can be run using the following command

 ```bash
 pytest -vv -s tests/  # for verbosity and catching print statements